-4. LifeProof NUUD Waterproof Case (iPhone 6): this helps protect my phone from water, sand, dirt, and the numerous drops that incur while I travel.
+4. LifeProof NUUD Waterproof Case (iPhone 8): this helps protect my phone from water, sand, dirt, and the numerous drops that incur while I travel.
 I love it!

-5. GoPro Hero 5 Black: I am a proud GoPro ambassador and obsessed with GoPro selfie pics if you didn’t notice!
-The Gopro cameras are the best for action and underwater shots, and of course for taking those selfies when you’re traveling solo.
+5. GoPro Hero 6 Black: I am a proud GoPro ambassador and obsessed with GoPro selfie pics if you didn’t notice!
 It’s super small, compact, and easy to travel with.
 Plus it’s so much fun to use! 🙂

 Disclaimer: this post contains affiliate links, which means I receive a super small commission if you make a purchase using these links, at no extra cost to you.
 I only recommend products that I have used before on my own and that I truly love 🙂

 Sri Lanka is a small island just south of India with an abundance of things to experience.
 Sri Lanka offers a little bit of everything: beautiful beaches, lots of wildlife, gorgeous hikes, serene countrysides, epic train rides, and tasty (spicy) food.